 - Firmware: Select “BlueJay”

-- ESC: Leave as-is (the ESC type should be chosen automatically)
+- ESC: Leave as-is, don’t change it (the ESC type should be detected/chosen automatically), this is the ESC layout.

 - Version: Choose the latest official release